Deep fried camembert with a crispy couscous coating holding in the beautifully melted and unctuous cheese topped with balsamic glazed pear.

 This dish is the perfect recipe to show off for a small dinner party or date night because all of the prep can be done in advance and the cooking of the cheese takes just 5 minutes.

 Couscous Coated Fried Camemebert

-Deep fried cheese sounds enough to give your cardiologist palpitations, and it is, but how about we just don’t tell them!
+Deep-fried cheese sounds enough to give your cardiologist palpitations, and it is, but how about we just don’t tell them?

 As with all deep-fried recipes you need to cook with care and this camembert cheese treat is no different!

-You can use a pan but you must ensure that it is no more than one-third full of oil when you add the cheese.
+I always cook this in a deep-fat fryer, but you can use a pan.
+You must ensure that it is no more than one-third full of oil when you add the cheese.

 This allows plenty of expansion and will avoid any overflow when cooking.

 Remarkably yes, frying raw couscous works quite well, it is a bit firmer than cooked couscous but it works well.